compSciKai/cmpt470-webbased-info-systems-final-project/README.md

 ### Notes

-- our facebook requires an SSL certificate to run on a production website (to be implemented)
+- our facebook bot webhook requires an SSL certificate to run on a production website (to be implemented)